-The area around our old Blowing House is steeped in history, many of the items we have excavated point to its use as far back as the 13th century when the Monks of Tywardreath worked a corn mill on the site at Ponts Mill.
+The area around Blowing House is steeped in history, many of the items we have excavated point to its use as far back as the 13th century when the Monks of Tywardreath worked a corn mill on the site at Ponts Mill.

 The industrial archaeology remaining from the days of the well known Joseph Treffry 1782-1850 and his leats once providing power to Fowey Consols copper mine still survive today, the famous Treffry viaduct bridging the higher levels of the valley stands as a lasting monument to a man whose drive and genious once made him the largest employer in cornwall.

-This mortar stone, one of three, would have been used to grind the cassiterite allowing it to be freed from its matrix, it was discovered about three feet down below the floor which is now our kitchen, also found were many other items including a lot of clinker like material that we later discovered was tin slag from the ancient furnace which must have been in close vicinity .
+This mortar stone, one of three, would have been used to grind the cassiterite allowing it to be freed from its matrix, it was discovered about three feet down below the floor which was our kitchen, also found were many other items including a lot of clinker like material that we later discovered was tin slag from the ancient furnace which must have been in close vicinity .

 These three items were also pulled out from under various parts of the building during renovation, the odd shape of the stone tin ingot mould allowed it to be dated by experts to the early medieval period.